opensafely-core/ehrql/docs/wiki-docs/ehrql-documentation.md

 :notepad_spiral: If you have previously used cohort-extractor, you may find the [Coming to ehrQL from cohort-extractor](guidance-for-existing-cohort-extractor-users.md) page useful.

-The pages are designed to be read in order.
+The pages and sections are designed to be read in order.
+The reference section is most useful to consult when actually writing ehrQL, though you may find it useful to skim through to get a feel for how ehrQL works.